Healthy Eating Policy for Kenora Skating Academy

-Kenora Skating Club recognizes the importance of healthy eating in promoting health and wellbeing to our coaches, our skaters, our skating families and all of our community members.
-Kenora Skating Club is committed to creating a healthy environment which supports our skaters, coaching staff, volunteers and community visitors to make healthy food and drink choices.
+Kenora Skating Academy recognizes the importance of healthy eating in promoting health and wellbeing to our coaches, our skaters, our skating families and all of our community members.
+Kenora Skating Academy is committed to creating a healthy environment which supports our skaters, coaching staff, volunteers and community visitors to make healthy food and drink choices.

 The objective of this policy is to support our skaters, coaching staff, volunteers and community visitors in making healthy food and drink choices by: